 Your HVAC system is designed to operate at peak efficiency.
-That means the unit runs for a certain amount of time to reach the desired temperature.
+That means the unit runs long enough to reach the desired temperature.
 A dirty filter messes with the unit’s run time (you probably notice it cycling on and off more quickly).
 Every time it powers on, the system requires extra energy.
-As a comparison, think of how much more gas your vehicle uses in stop and go traffic compared to highway mileage.
-Your AC experiences similar power surges when it starts and stops frequently.
+As a comparison, consider how much more gas your vehicle uses in stop-and-go traffic compared to highway mileage.
+Your A/C experiences similar power surges when it starts and stops frequently.

-This is why higher power bills are often an early sign of AC problems.
-But, when your unit operates at maximum efficiency, your power bills drop.
+Higher power bills are often an early sign of A/C problems.
+But, when your unit operates at maximum efficiency, power bills drop.

 4. Improve Indoor Air Quality

-Have you ever looked at a used AC filter?
-If so, you know they become caked with dirt, dust, hair, and more.
-But what you didn’t see was the microscopic gunk trapped in its pleats, like allergens and bacteria.
+Have you ever looked at a used A/C filter?
+If so, they become caked with dirt, dust, hair, and more.
+But you didn’t see the microscopic gunk trapped in its wrinkles, like allergens and bacteria.
 Unfortunately, even the best filters can only hold so much.
-When you reach that point, all that icky stuff makes its way into the air you breathe.
+When you reach that point, all that icky stuff enters the air you breathe.

-If anyone in your home has allergies or a respiratory condition such as asthma or emphysema, air quality is even more important.
-The same is true for people with compromised immune systems, such as children under the age of 5 and adults over the age of 60.
+Air quality is even more important if anyone in your home has allergies or a respiratory condition such as asthma or emphysema.
+The same applies to people with compromised immune systems, such as children under five and adults over 60.
 Regularly changing your air filters helps improve the air quality inside your home.

 Schedule Regular HVAC Maintenance

-To keep your HVAC unit operating perfectly all year long, change your filters regularly and have the unit serviced every spring.
-If you’d like to learn more or schedule your annual maintenance, just complete our contact form and someone will get back to you ASAP.
-Or, call us at 480-352-8710.
+To keep your HVAC unit operating perfectly all year, change your filters regularly and have the unit serviced every spring.
+If you’d like to learn more or schedule your annual maintenance, complete our contact form, and someone will get back to you ASAP.
+Or, could you call us at 480-352-8710?